Glossary of Terms

 TRN (also referred to as TTRN)

-Teacher Reference Number, your registration number with the National College for Teaching and Leadership, previously known as the Teaching Agency (TA).
+Teacher Reference Number, your registration number with the Teaching Regulation Agency within the Department of Education.

-This board reviews students’ progress on your course and determines whether they have met the requirements for progression to the next level of study and for completing students it determines the award outcome, including classification (if appropriate).
+This board reviews students’ progress and determines whether they have met the requirements for progression to the next level of study.
+For completing students it determines the award outcome, including classification (if appropriate).
 The University has a two tier assessment process.
-At the first tier, module marks are presented at the Module Assessment Board (MAB) for consideration.
-At the second tier, the University Assessment Board (UAB) considers each individual student’s profile of marks.
+At the first tier, module marks are presented at the Module Confirmation Board (MCB) for consideration.
+At the second tier, the University Progression and Award Board (UPAB) considers each individual student’s profile of marks.

 Validation